24/7 Support Line - Call Now

 • Constipation: Benzodiazepines such as Xanax slow down the digestive system and lead to constipation, according to Tetsuya Ueki and Mikiro Nakashima in their study “Relationship Between Constipation and Medication.”

-• Memory Loss: Regular use of Xanax impairs short-term memory and people find it hard to remember recent events or learn new information, according to H V Curran, H Noshirvani, I M Marks, M Başoğlu in their study “Long-term effects of alprazolam on memory.”
+• Memory Loss: Regular use of Xanax impairs short-term memory and people find it hard to remember recent events or learn new information, according to H V Curran, H Noshirvani, I M Marks, and M Başoğlu in their study “Long-term effects of alprazolam on memory.”
 Cognitive impairment impacts daily life and responsibilities.

 • Suicidal Thoughts: Xanax addiction leads to increased feelings of hopelessness and suicidal thoughts, especially in people with pre-existing mental health disorders, according to the study “A Case of Suicidal Thoughts With Alprazolam.”
 Suicidal thoughts are serious and require immediate attention.

 • Overdose and Death: Taking Xanax in excessive amounts leads to overdose, which is life-threatening, according to Luke O'Regan, David Sibbritt, and Ian M Whyte in their study “Alprazolam is relatively more toxic than other benzodiazepines in overdose.”
-Combining Xanax with other depressants, such as alcohol leads to serious consequences as well.
+Combining Xanax with other depressants, such as alcohol, leads to serious consequences as well.

-What are the Treatment Options for Xanax Addiction?
+What Are The Treatment Options for Xanax Addiction?

 Treatment-options-for-Xanax-addiction

-The treatment options for Xanax addiction include medical detoxification, cognitive behavioral therapy, medication, gradual tapering, support groups, gradual tapering, and in-patient treatment.
+The treatment options for Xanax addiction include medical detoxification, cognitive behavioral therapy, medication, gradual tapering, support groups, gradual tapering, and inpatient treatment.

 These treatment options for Xanax (alprazolam) addiction are explained below.